Welcome to Gorse Bank House

 Our vision is to support children and young people in developing their social, independence, and educational skills so they can achieve their aspirations and reach their full potential.

-Daisy Bank House provides bespoke, high-quality care and education within a safe, homely environment designed to help young people lead active, confident, and independent lives.
+Gorse Bank House provides bespoke, high-quality care and education within a safe, homely environment designed to help young people lead active, confident, and independent lives.

 We encourage and empower young people to make positive choices that align with their passions and wellbeing, supported by a broad, personalised curriculum.